anon-scientist/cvpr22-experiments/README.md

-# Main experiments for anonymoud CVPR submission "A new perspective on probabilistic image modeling"
+# Main experiments for anonymous CVPR submission "A new perspective on probabilistic image modeling"

 ## Main dependencies, besides Python3 and pip (install using OS):
 * Ubuntu 20.4